Dany Bustros: Personal tragedy and later suicide

 In 1994, Bustros witnessed the drowning of her 16-year-old son George.
 She attempted suicide twice before her death in 1998.
 In the weeks leading up to her death, a close friend of the entertainer frequently saw her at church.
 When asked what was wrong, Bustros replied, "I need God".

 Death

 Bustros died in December 1998 at her home in Adma.
-The cause of death was suicide.
+The cause of death was suicide by firearm.

 Cultural impact

 In 2017, Lebanese singer Elissa released a music video that depicted the life of Dany Bustros.
 It was directed by Angy Jammal.
 The song's title "Aaks Elli Shayfenha", which translates to "The opposite of what you see", is supposed to shed light on depression and mental health issues.